apeskinian/p5_treasures_untold/README.md

     If adding a new product requires the creation of a new realm, you can easily do so through the same form.
 Simply select ‘Add New Realm’ in the realm selector.
 This will reveal an input field for entering the new realm’s name.
 Additionally, there is a checkbox to indicate whether the realm name should include a prefix of ‘The’ in specific grammatical contexts (e.g., ‘The Enchanted Forest’ — where the realm is named Enchanted Forest, but the article ‘The’ is used in certain instances).

-    The user can then save the new product by tapping/clicking on the 'Add' button or cancel and return to the dashboard with the 'Cancel' or modal close button.
+    The user can then save the new product by clicking on the 'Add' button or cancel and return to the dashboard with the 'Cancel' or modal close button.

     | Mobile Product Creation | Desktop Product Creation |
     | :---: | :---: |